-If you have any questions or would like to make an appointment with our award winning, best internist NYC and primary care physicians in Midtown or on Upper East Side, please call Manhattan Primary Care doctors.
+If you have any questions or want to make an appointment with our award-winning, best internist NYC and primary care physicians in Midtown or Upper East Side, please call Manhattan Primary Care doctors.

-Insomnia sleep disorders treatments are tailored to meet your specific needs, so for example, if the underlying causes are anxiety and depression, primary care physician in New York may prescribe anti-anxiety or antidepressant medications.
-Medications to help you sleep as needed.
+We tailor insomnia sleep disorders treatments to meet your specific needs.
+For example, if the underlying causes are anxiety and depression, primary care physicians in New York may prescribe anti-anxiety or antidepressant medications.
+Your doctor prescribes medications to help you sleep as needed.
 Your doctor will decide on the best treatment for you.

 Sleep Apnea and Teeth Grinding and Clenching Treatment

-People who clench and grind their teeth may need to see their dentist for a custom night splint that will prevent the teeth from contacting during sleep.
+People who clench and grind their teeth may need to see their dentist for a custom night splint to prevent the teeth from contracting during sleep.

 Restless Leg Syndrome

-Medications can be used to treat restless leg syndrome, but behavioral therapy may also be appropriate.
+You can use medications to treat restless leg syndrome, but behavioral therapy may also be appropriate.

-Often, simple lifestyle changes can greatly improve your quality of sleep and especially when used in conjunction with medical sleep disorders treatment.
+Often, simple lifestyle changes can significantly improve your sleep quality, primarily when used in conjunction with medical sleep disorders treatment.
 It is critical to ensure you have a healthy and nutritious diet that includes plenty of vitamins and minerals.
-Sleep disorders are sometimes linked to stress, so try to reduce your stress levels and any anxiety by exercising.
+Sleep disorders sometimes result from stress, so try to reduce your stress levels and anxiety by exercising.
 Practice good sleep hygiene by ensuring your bedroom is a calm and welcoming environment and isn’t too hot.